 Ok, yes, that’s what most people come here for, and for good reason.

-In November 2011, Hawaii surfer Garrett McNamara surfed a world record-breaking wave: 78 feet (23.8 m), puttin Nazare firmly on the map.
+In November 2011, Hawaii surfer Garrett McNamara rode the biggest wave ever surfed: 78 feet (23.8 m), putting Nazare firmly on the map.
 On the 17th of January 2018, Azorean surfer Hugo Vau claims to have surfed the most gigantic wave ever recorded in the history of Nazare – 115 feet or 35 m.
 The size has yet to be confirmed, but gasping onlookers seem to buy the claim, and it’s a pretty exciting hero story, so I like to think it’s true 🙂

 Where is it?

 The fog lifted in the afternoon, but you could get above it by just walking up to the old town.
 The old town is perched on the top of a hill, with breathtaking views of the beaches and a refreshing independence from all that foggy action below.
-The square in the old centre is a hive of activity, with locals and tourists alike tanning and lounging outside the old cathedral building.
-Definitely a great place to relax with the added bonus of “getting the gram”.
+The square in the old centre is a hive of activity.
+Both locals and tourists alike tanning and lounging outside the old cathedral building.
+Definitely, a great place to relax with the added bonus of “getting the shot!”.